Hello dearest reader,

 War on Want has another article; based in China.

-Norwegian show also sends local teenagers into sweatshops.
+A Norwegian show also sends local teenagers into sweatshops.
 I watched these documentary style shoots on YouTube and found it very enlightening.

 $5 duvet cover, and another discounted duvet cover.